A Tour of 2 Private Broadway Gardens with Marion Mako

 Marion’s design work focuses on planting, taking inspiration from various historical styles, a subject she also lectures on.
 As part of the series of The Historic Gardens of England, she co-authored two books about the counties of Cheshire and Somerset.
 She has written books on the history of the late Duke of Westminster’s gardens at Eaton Hall and University of Bristol’s gardens, as well as contributing to the Gardening website Gardenista.
 In addition Marion is researching the gardens of two large private estates, creating legacy books for their owners, as well as leading a wide variety of bespoke garden tours.
 She is also a Trustee for the Painswick Rococo Garden in Gloucestershire.

-Note there is an identical tour in the afternoon from 1:30-3:30pm
+Note there is an identical tour in the morning from 10am – 12 noon

 Tickets £20 (32 Available)

-Tickets go on sale through the website in March, and 1 week earlier for Benefactors of the festival who qualify for Priority Booking.
+Tickets go on sale through the website at 10am on 11th March, and 1 week earlier (4th March) for Benefactors of the festival who qualify for Priority Booking.